GabrielAkers/Math4194-PokemonPo/README.md

 3) Run pokemon_po.py
 4) Read outputted data in the json file that is generated each run

+The advantage to generating data this way is that you can see the state of the game at every time step by analyzing the data in the run json.
+So a replay function could be built using the data.

 # EXPLANATION OF VARIABLES: